ryleyherrington/compiler/README.md

 compiler
 ========

-Converts IBTL to gforth (worked with Dan Albert and Andy Quick).
+Translates from IBTL to GForth.